 The key figure in the development of the West Coast style was Ice-T, a former soldier and hustler who’d named himself after the author Iceberg Slim.
 After several false starts, Ice-T, inspired by Philadelphia’s early master of gang lyrics, Schoolly D, hit his stride with the single 6 In The Mornin’ (1986), which described Los Angeles thug life.
-This style had legs, and Ice-T pursued it with Somebody Gotta Do It (Pimpin’ Ain’t Easy) and I’m Your Pusher, plus the album Rhyme Pays (1987) and its follow-up, Power (1988).
+This style had legs, and Ice-T pursued it with Somebody Gotta Do It (Pimpin’ Ain’t Easy) and I’m Your Pusher, plus the albums Rhyme Pays (1987) and its follow-up, Power (1988).

 Fortified by Ice Cube’s acerbic lyrics and Eazy-E’s genuine street knowledge, N.W.A emerged fully gangsta, and their 1988 debut, Straight Outta Compton, was a smash wherever rap was loved.
 Another figure who sold records aplenty was Too $hort, a Los Angelean living in Oakland who delivered hits about street life and pimping.